-- ➤ In addition to the completed Application, entity shall pay all applicable fees and provide a non-interest bearing deposit of \$250 (or as stipulated in the Airport's Rents and Fees Schedule).
-The TTAD shall retain \$50.00 of the deposit to cover administrative costs. - ➤ If entity executes a Non-Commercial Aircraft Hangar Agreement (Hangar Agreement), \$200 of the deposit may be applied to applicable charges upon execution of the Hangar Agreement or to the first month's rent - ➤ Upon receipt of the: (a) completed Application, (b) applicable fees, and (c) deposit, the entity shall be placed in the last position on the requested Hangar waiting list.
+- In addition to the completed Application, entity shall pay all applicable fees and provide a non-interest bearing deposit as stipulated in the Airport's as specified in the TTAD Master Rents and Fees Schedule.
+The TTAD shall retain a nonrefundable portion of the deposit to cover administrative costs. - If entity executes a Non-Commercial Aircraft Hangar Agreement (Hangar Agreement), the refundable portion of the deposit may be applied to applicable charges upon execution of the Hangar Agreement or to the first month's rent - Upon receipt of the: (a) completed Application, (b) applicable fees, and (c) deposit, the entity shall be placed in the last position on the requested Hangar waiting list.